benhpoh/toy-robot/README.md

     - Robot's methods are PLACE, LEFT, RIGHT, MOVE, REPORT
     - Will first need to test REPORT, as I will depend on the output of REPORT to validate PLACE, LEFT, RIGHT is working.
     - MOVE will need to correctly return an error when falling off the table.
+- I've broken the Command_Validation unit tests because it was written assuming commands can be provided prior to a PLACE command.
+    - Resolved it by checking if Robot has been placed.
+If not, invalidates command and returns an error.

 ---
 ## Build Log